The headaches, facial pain, and other symptoms of a TMJ (temporomandibular joint) disorder can be agonizing.

 - Gender (TMD is more common in women)

 Natural Pain Relief

-Splint TherapyIf a bite discrepancy is discovered, Dr. Kelly might suggest an orthopaedic splint to align and stabilize the mandible (lower jaw).
+Splint TherapyIf a bite discrepancy is discovered, Dr. Kelly might suggest an mandibular orthopedic splint to align and stabilize the lower jaw.
 This is a diagnostic tool that initiates healing, and patients often begin to feel an improvement soon after they start using it.
-Many notice a decrease in headaches and neck pain, and say that they sleep better.
+Many notice a decrease in headaches and neck pain and say that they sleep better.
 It usually takes eight to 12 weeks of full-time splint wear to allow your body to adapt and get to a stable joint position of the TMJs.

-A Five Star Dentistry Experience Patient-Centered Care for the People of Albuquerque, NM
+A 5-Star Dentistry Experience Patient-Centered Care for the People of Albuquerque, NM

 All the staff and Dr. Kelly are professional, friendly and very skilled.
 They always take great care of me and explain what treatments they will perform to care for my teeth.
 I highly recommend Dr. Kelly and his incredible staff.View on Google